Mark (currency): 20th century

 In 1914 the Reichsbank stopped demanding first-class collateral (e.g. good bills of exchange, covered bonds such as Pfandbriefe) when providing credit to borrowers.
 The gold mark became a weak currency, colloquially referred to as the paper mark (Papiermark), to finance the war effort.
 In 1918, the pre-war sound money policy was not re-established, and the continuing loose money policy resulted in inflation, and in 1923, in hyperinflation.

 In late 1923 when the paper mark had become virtually worthless, it was replaced by a new currency, the Rentenmark (worth 1 trillion Papiermark).
 The new currency was issued by the newly established Rentenbank as credit to borrowers, but requiring collateral in the form of first-class claims to real estate.

 In 1924 the Reichsbank stopped providing unrestricted credit against worthless financial bills, and pegged its new currency, the Reichsmark, to the stable Rentenmark.
 The Reichsbank rationed its lending, so that the Reichsmark remained at par with the stable Rentenmark.
 The currencies continued to exist in parallel, and were both abbreviated RM.

 The original intention was to withdraw the Rentenmark by 1934, but the National Socialist government decided to continue to use the Rentenmark, which enjoyed a considerable trust due to its stability.
 Nevertheless, the National Socialist government deliberately overissued both currencies to finance infrastructure investments by the state, and expanded government employment and expenditure on items such as armaments.
 By 1935, laws limiting increases of prices, wages, and rents were needed to suppress inflation.
-Enormous extra taxes, charged on real estate owners (RM 1 bn in 1936), and on the occasion of the anti-Semitic November Pogrom (Kristallnacht), on Jewish Germans (RM 1 bn in 1938), could not stabilise the economy for long.
+Enormous extra taxes, charged on real estate owners (RM 1 bn in 1936), and on the occasion of the antisemitic November Pogrom (Kristallnacht), on Jewish Germans (RM 1 bn in 1938), could not stabilise the economy for long.
 The start of World War II was used to justify general price controls and rationing.
 Thus inflation was officially hidden, and was expressed as ever-growing aggregate savings of the population, which could only spend its earnings on limited rations of goods at artificially low prices.
 However, inflation could clearly be seen in the rising prices on the black market.
 During the war, the German economy was supported by war booty taken from occupied countries, continuing to some extent until 1944.
 By the end of the war, the oversupply of banknotes and coins (RM 3.9 bn in 1933, RM 60 bn in 1945) became obvious, openly showing up in inflated black market prices.